Danutu89/sedux/README.md

 ### State Organization

 - Keep state slices small and focused
-- Use selectors for derived state
+- use selectors for derived state
 - Normalize complex data structures

 ### Performance

-- Use memoized selectors for expensive computations
+- use memoized selectors for expensive computations
 - Implement proper cleanup in interceptors and listeners
 - Leverage the cache system for API calls

 ### TypeScript

 - Define interfaces for your state
-- Use strict action typing
+- use strict action typing
 - Leverage generic constraints

 ### Testing